-To explore the demand for different types of product and service, Deloitte surveyed over 8,000 customers from Australia, Canada, China, Germany, Italy, Japan, the United Kingdom and United States.
+To explore the demand for different types of product and service, Deloitte surveyed over 8,000 customers from Australia, Canada, China, Germany, Italy, Japan, the United Kingdom and the United States.
 The results give a clear indication of what customers want.
 Insurers can use this feedback to help guide the launch of new products, services and partnerships with InsurTechs.

 Five main findings emerge from the survey:

 Our primary finding is that customers favour simplicity.
 Figure 1 shows customers’ key reasons for liking or disliking a range of products and services (see the Appendix for full descriptions).
 The most popular products are those that are easy to compare, familiar, simple and nonintrusive.
 Customers, therefore, like the simplicity offered by ‘basic’ products, but also express some frustration with their lack of flexibility.

 Simplicity – Many respondents like simple products because they are quick and easy to understand, purchase and use.
 At the same time, simple products engender confidence concerning what is covered, an issue that has risen in prominence due to COVID-19.
 Many of those surveyed queried how their policies would respond to changes brought about by lockdown.1 One customer summed up this sentiment by saying that he preferred the basic product because, “It’s a set and forget.”
 Others said that they liked basic cover the most because it is “easy to understand” and “easy to deal with.”